 In addition to his work in quantum electronics, Dr. Temple has been devoted to improving physics education at the K-12, undergraduate, and graduate levels.
 In 1994, he was appointed Chair of the Hampton University Department of Physics where he led the development of their new Ph.D. program in physics, the first Ph.D. program at the university.
 He also worked to develop a new, innovative curriculum for the physics undergraduate program.
-This curriculum was highlighted as a model undergraduate physics program at the 2009 NSF/American Association of Physics Teachers (AAPT) sponsored workshop on Strategic Programs for Innovation in Undergraduate Physics (SPIN-UP).
-Throughout his 25 years as a professor, his model rocket outreach program for k-12 students has involved 100-300 participants each year and over 60 students have participated in his summer undergraduate research programs.
+This curriculum was highlighted as a “model undergraduate physics program” at the 2009 NSF/American Association of Physics Teachers (AAPT) sponsored workshop on Strategic Programs for Innovation in Undergraduate Physics (SPIN-UP).
+In 1993, one of his graduate students was the first African American woman to receive a Master’s degree in physics from LSU and in 1998 another was among the first cohort of African American women to receive a PhD from Hampton University.
+Throughout his 27 years as a professor, his model rocket outreach program for k-12 students has involved 100-300 participants each year and over 60 students have participated in his summer undergraduate research programs.

 - 2013-Present Professor of Physics and Optical Engineering, Norfolk State University